BalloonChamp/RoboLib/README.md

 Each component stays active in its own loop waiting for commands from the controller.
 The main loop polls the components continuously and occasionally changes motor positions to verify everything is still connected.

+The database process now shows a live table of the latest telemetry from every component.
+Columns list the component, telemetry key, value and how many seconds ago it was updated.